5 Tips For Employers On Shared Parental Leave

 - If the present notice of discontinuous leave is to be refused, consider whether alternative dates are an option for the business.
 Any decision taken on the notice of discontinuous leave must be communicated to the employee within 14 days of the date the notification was given to the employer.

 Got some legal questions about shared parental leave in your business?
-Then request a free Startup Legal Session and get the answers you need.
+Book a call with our legal team and get the answers you need.